RenderKit/embree/doc/src/api.md

 Geometry Mask
 -------------

-A 32 bit geometry mask can be assigned to triangle meshs and hair geometries using the `rtcSetMask` call.
+A 32 bit geometry mask can be assigned to triangle meshes and hair geometries using the `rtcSetMask` call.

     rtcSetMask(scene, geomID, mask);